-Note 2018 2017 € € Grant to National Advocacy Service for People with Disabilities 3,009,009 2,903,048 Grant to Advocacy Support Worker Programme 335,444 338,716 Grant to Sign Language Interpreting Service 466,585 342,896 Access & Advocacy Support - Inclusion Ireland 77 7,236 National Advisory Group 0 504 Advocacy MIS/Case Management System 15,002 84,398 Dedicated Advocacy Pilot Programme 170,301 219,773 Meetings 2,603 1,588 3,999,021 3,898,159
+Note 2019 2018 € € Grant to National Advocacy Service for People with Disabilities 3,250,954 3,009,009 Grant to Advocacy Support Worker Programme 445,672 335,444 Grant to Sign Language Interpreting Service 528,835 466,585 Access & Advocacy Support - Inclusion Ireland 0 77 Advocacy MIS/Case Management System 96,839 15,002 Dedicated Advocacy Pilot Programme 0 170,301 Meetings 4,521 2,603 · 4,326,821 3,999,021

 The National Advocacy Service for People with Disabilities was established in November 2013 and it operates under a service agreement with the Citizens Information Board to deliver advocacy services to people with disabilities.
 The National Advocacy Service for People with Disabilities provides an independent, confidential and free, representative advocacy service, that works exclusively for the person using the service and adheres to the highest professional standards.
+The Sign Language Interpreting Service promotes, represents, advocates and ensures the availability of quality interpretation services to Deaf people in Ireland.